-Menstrual Hygiene Day 2018: Two men’s efforts to spread awareness about women’s personal hygiene
+World Menstrual Hygiene Day 2018: Two men’s efforts to spread awareness about women’s personal hygiene

 “Talking about menstruation with women is as difficult as talking about sex,” said Anurag Chauhan, founder of the NGO Humans For Humanity (HFH).
 The 23-year-old, who started his NGO in 2014, was moved by an article written about deaths caused due to lack of menstruation hygiene.
 “I read an article, which said that about 1,50,000 women are dying because of menstrual problems.
 I wondered that if I today shoot 20 women, it will become world news but here where so many women are dying no one is really bothered about it.”

-After researching more, Chauhan who has a Bachelors degree in social work, dug deep only to know that women in rural areas only knew of unhygienic and fatal menstrual customs.
+Chauhan who has a Bachelors degree in social work, had to face the harsh reality of how women in rural areas only knew of unhygienic and fatal menstrual customs.
 “A lot of them used sand, ash, jute bags, cloth.
 Anything that would absorb liquid was used as a substitute for napkins.” he said.

 In an urge to spread awareness, Chauhan started WASH — Women, Sanitation, Hygiene (2015), a three-year-old pilot project that works towards educating women about menstrual hygiene, providing them sanitary napkins and also teaching how to make them.
 “Menstruation is not a problem but poor menstrual hygiene is.
 Many rural women do not know how to deal with it and how to keep themselves clean.
 Our role is to tell them what this is and how to deal with it.
 We give them free sanitary napkins and then give them another workshop to show them how to make it.”
-This also helps the women inculcate entrepreneurship qualities within them and become self-dependent.
+This also helps the women inculcate entrepreneurship qualities within themselves and become self-dependent.

-The organisation makes hand-made sanitary napkins using cotton cloth and even distributed them for free in urban slums as well as in rural settlements.
+The organisation makes hand-made sanitary napkins using cotton cloth and distributes them for free in urban slums as well as in rural settlements.
 They conduct workshops led by doctors and volunteers in various government schools and colleges.

 During a recent session in Rajasthan, the organisation debunked a major taboo by conducting the workshop inside a temple.
 WASH approached the gram pradhan (village council) of Awahar Nagar Basti, Jaipur.
 “When we approached her, she initially suggested we use a school as the premise, but surprisingly, eventually conceded to holding the discussion at a temple, which is a significant milestone, when it comes to talking about menstruation.”

-Getting the women to attend the session was, however, even more difficult than convincing the village council head.
+Getting the women to attend the session was, however, more difficult than convincing the village council head.
 “One woman agreed but the others, many of whom were menstruating at that time, refused to go there.
 The young girls and daughters of these women then took the lead to convince them and thus, brought them to the temple.” he said.

 With over 50 women in attendance, the workshop turned out to be a success.
-An achievement nonetheless, for Chauhan, meanwhile, this is just the tip of the ice-berg.
+An achievement nonetheless, for Chauhan, meanwhile, this is just the tip of the iceberg.
 “We broke a taboo for that community, we are yet to do that for communities across India,” said Chauhan, clearly indicating that there is still a long way to go.

 “In the present day, it is important for health care providers to stress the need for girls and women to not ostracise themselves from regular activities during their periods.
 It is essential that girls at a young age are taught how to contain menstrual blood and how to dispose them properly as well.
-Lack of awareness and ignorance can cause infection in the private parts,” said Dr Gayathri Kamath, consultant bbstetrician and gynecologist, Fortis Hospitals, Bangalore.
+Lack of awareness and ignorance can cause infection in the private parts,” says Dr Gayathri Kamath, consultant obstetrician and gynecologist, Fortis Hospitals, Bangalore.

-On one hand, distressing facts about the abysmal condition of women’s menstrual hygiene egged Chauhan towards the cause, for Amol Prakash Mane, Founder of DEA Corp, the motivation was his two elder sisters and college friends.
+While the distressing condition of women’s menstrual hygiene egged Chauhan towards the cause, for Amol Prakash Mane, founder of DEA Corp, the motivation was his two elder sisters and college friends.
 “Growing with two elder sisters helped me understand the surface of it, but I still wouldn’t know the exact terminology or the science behind it.
 It was only when I joined college, I came to know about the process of menstruation in detail.”

 The company which is based out of Vapi, Gujarat, introduced its range of menstrual cups, to advocate reusable menstrual hygiene practices in the country.
-While the idea had popped-up back in 2006, it culminated into an organised form of action, starting only in 2015.
+While the idea had popped-up back in 2006, it culminated into a reality in 2015.

 “As a young adult, while I knew roughly about the apparatuses women use during their menstrual periods, I wondered about what are the different alternatives they could use.
 Eventually when terms like menstrual cups started popping up in my research, I realised that this wasn’t a choice for women in India, because it was unavailable,” he said, claiming that menstrual cups were not in sale in India in 2015.

 Available at reasonable prices, these cups are sterilised and reusable.
-And unlike, sanitary napkins, do not components of plastic in them, thus making them environment-friendly as well.
+And unlike, sanitary napkins, do not have components of chemical plastic in them, thus making them environment-friendly as well.

 Given the healthy and sustainable option that a menstrual cup is as compared to chemical sanitary napkins, Mane took it upon himself to research on and develop menstrual cups.
 And his wife Smita Mane got to be the first user.